Tobi1018/bikesharing/README.md

 ## Project Overview

+For this analysis, I used Pandas to change the "tripduration" column from an integer to a datetime datatype.
+Then, using the converted datatype, created a set of visualizations to:

+* Show the length of time that bikes are checked out for all riders and genders.
+* Show the number of bike trips for all riders and genders for each hour of each day of the week.
+* Show the number of bike trips for each type of user and gender for each day of the week.

 ## Deliverable 1
 Using Python and Pandas functions, converted the "trip-duration" column from an integer to a DateTime data type to get the time in hours, minutes, and seconds (00:00:00).
 After converting the "trip duration" column to a DateTime data type, then export the DataFrame as a CSV file to use for the trip analysis in Deliverable 2.